April 25, 2024

 The silence returned but now charged with the faintest chance of possibility—that someone could come, solve the riddle, and free me from Candle Face’s hell.
 Who’s this person who will come looking for me?
 The answer remained trapped within the walls of the haunted house, just as I remained trapped under its creaking boards.

-Accepting my error, I decided to seize the moment.
+But since I’d already stepped over it, I decided to press on.
 “What’s the riddle?
 What did Candle Face tell you?
-If you expect my help, you must help me.
-What’s the riddle?”
-I demanded.
+If you want my help, you need to help me.
+Give me the riddle,” I demanded, ignoring the knot in my stomach.

-The spirit cast a wary look back into the shadows, then back at me, a silent acknowledgment that it had nothing to lose.
+He shot a nervous glance back into the portal, then looked at me, as if thinking he had nothing left to lose.
 “She posed this riddle: ‘Across the cemetery’s silent stones, I love you pierces through the bones.
 Who hears this declaration low, where none but departed souls may go?’”

 Personal Note to My Readers